Selfdriving bus in TallinnPhoto author: Auve Tech

 Travel cards are interchangeable throughout Estonia and on intercity lines regardless of the place of purchase (except for Tartu travel cards, which cannot be used in Kohtla-Järve).

-Today, almost all rural public transport is based on regular routes with fixed routes and timetables.
-Of course, in sparsely populated areas, these fixed routes don't reach all residents, and they may not always meet people's actual needs.
+Today, almost all rural public transport is based on fixed routes and timetables.
+Of course, these fixed routes don't reach all residents in sparsely populated areas, and they may not always meet people's actual needs.
 This is why demand-based transport is being brought to Saaremaa.
-This will be further developed based on the feedback from local residents and the service provider.
-The goal is to test out the implementation of demand-driven public transport to gain insight into how and to which target group would benefit the most from this kind of service.
+The goal is to test demand-driven public transport to gain insight into how users would benefit from this type of service.

 By bus